t1gu1/VUXTRON-Electron-Element-UI-VueJs-Nuxt-architecture-style/README.md

 ## Know issues 💩

-- build:web doesn't seems working
+- Nothing for the moment

 If you have questions of suggestion I invite you to create an issue on Github! ✌️